 Don’t try to design a product that can do everything.
 Design a product that can do one thing the best.

 4. Solve Real-World Problems

 It is much more difficult to convince people they have a problem they didn’t know they had than it is to offer them a solution for a problem they’re already aware of.
-Product marketers and designers will sometimes try to frame things that aren’t really problems as problems, but unless consumers agree about what they think their problems are, it will be hard to gain any traction with them.
+Product marketers and designers sometimes try to frame things that aren’t problems as problems, but unless consumers agree about what they think their problems are, it will be hard to gain any traction with them.